kolenaIO/kolena/docs/dataset/advanced-usage/thresholded-results.md

 ## When to Use Thresholded Results

 Thresholded results give you the flexibility to enable threshold dependent metrics and plots.
-Below are a few common use cases.
+Below are the supported use cases:

 - When you want to calculate and compare metrics at different thresholds on Kolena.
 A common task for semantic segmentation or object detection tasks.